dqromney/markups/projects/training/amazon/aws/aws.md

     - Enroll in Digital Training by selecting the "Find Training" button.
     - The course I am currently taking is the "AWS Technical Profession", it has about 6-7 modules with a test at the end of the course.
 Test takes 30-45 minutes and consists of 30 multiple-choice questions.
       You need to get 80% correct to pass, and you can take it multiple times.
+    - Using the AWS [Partner Learning Path Tool](https://pages.awscloud.com/AWS-Partner-Learning-Path-Tool.html) I planned my learning path.
+I my role is "Developer", and my Area of Focus is "Developer at an AWS Partner".

 #### Course Work
+Using the AWS [Partner Learning Path Tool](https://pages.awscloud.com/AWS-Partner-Learning-Path-Tool.html) I planned my learning path.
+I my role is "Developer", and my Area of Focus is "Developer at an AWS Partner".

 ##### AWS Technical Professional: (Completed 2021-03-09 with 83.33% ~ 25 points)
 ###### Notes
 - Module 3: From Services to Solutions